 In prior blogs I’ve written about the allure fly angling has had on me since my early youth.
 It is rooted in New Hampshire.
 My earliest memories are of our home on Benton Road in Hooksett, New Hampshire.
 Benton is a rural-like road, and Hooksett is just north of Manchester.
 Our backyard was the New England woods all the way to the Merrimack River.
 The Merrimack is a large, powerful river, and its upper reaches still support Atlantic salmon as part of the Merrimack River’s Anadromous Fish Restoration Program.
-There is a small brook, Benton Brook, that is north of our old house towards the Londonderry Turnpike.
+There is a small brook, Benton Brook, that is north of our old house towards the Londonderry Turnpike (I believe it is now called Dalton Brook).
 The brook drains into the Merrimack, and on the way it skirts along the backside of commercial property on the west side of the Turnpike.
 One of those properties has a little man-made reservoir that contained stocked rainbow trout back in the early 1960s.
 As the crow flies, the Merrimack was less than a half-mile from our house, and the meandering course of the little brook was about a mile long from where it passed under Benton Road.
 Also behind our house, in the thick of the Merrimack Valley woodlands, were other shallow ponds and swamps.
 I recall skating on Maureen’s Pond on double-rail skates in the winter, and that was without adult supervision.
 As a child I never realized how close we lived to the mighty river; the thick woods made it seem so far away and mysterious.
 Images of my brothers Neal and Bruce emerging from the woods with water moccasin snakes, cottontail rabbits, grey squirrels, and even a porcupine are still vivid in my memory.
 At the edge of our property, abutting the woods, my father had a dog kennel.
 Dad raised Weimaraners, training them for bird hunting.
 We had a chicken coop where we harvested fresh eggs, and a garden that grew fresh melons and vegetables.
 I recall the wonderful cucumber sandwiches mom would slice up, as well as the trouble I got into from secretly dipping wild rhubarb in the sugar bowl, the pink stain being the convicting evidence.
 I may be suffering from selective memory or romanticism, but I think that was a wonderful way to start a life, and I’m thankful for those beginnings.

 Dad died in 1959.
 I was three years old.
 I missed the opportunity to grow-up under my dad’s guidance.
 As good as my older brothers were to me, there is no substitute for your dad.
 We all made the best of it.
 Although too young to fish with my father, I do recall watching my brother Bruce fish the little brook down by the Turnpike.
 Bruce would catch little brook trout on worms we dug up from our garden (which fly anglers refer to as garden hackle).
 I recall once when we were following the little brook to the river, we snuck up on the man-made reservoir so that the commercial proprietors wouldn’t see we were fishing their little pond.
 Bruce caught a rainbow trout, the first I ever saw.
 I remember another time hiking along the brook all the way to the Merrimack with Bruce.
 It seemed like a long, mystic adventure, but in reality it was a short hike in one of the most populated areas of New Hampshire.
 There were train tracks that ran on the eastern side of the river, and I recall Bruce placing a silver dime or nickel on the rail when a train was coming.
 The wheels of the train flattened those coins into substitute sinkers that could be folded and crimped on the line.
 I have no doubt that those adventures along the brook to the Merrimack planted the seeds of my favorite hobby.